farzanahmad/test-automation-design-patterns/readme.md

 ***

-# ✨ Chapter 6: The Decorator Pattern
+# ✨ Pattern #5: The Decorator Pattern

 Think your test code could use a little extra oomph?
 The Decorator pattern lets you sprinkle in new functionality without needing a major rewrite.
 It's like adding those fancy toppings to a plain ice cream cone!